 April and May are simply massive for the Blinders!
 This is when their proper tour starts and they will be travelling to Germany to play in Hamburg, Cologne and Berlin!
 They also have a handful of domestic gigs announced as well.

 On 13th of February, it was announced that Scottish trio, The Ninth Wave will be supporting the Blinders on their tour.
 The band consists of Haydn Park-Patterson, Millie Kidd and Lewis Tollan.
-They were formed in 2016 in Glasgow and so far released several singles (“Reformation”, “Human Touch/Nothing Certain”) and “Never Crave Attention” EP on Destiller Records.
-2019 is a breakthrough year for them – Ninth Wave will play SXSW with The Blinders and several concerts in NYC along with The Avalanche Party.
+They were formed in 2016 in Glasgow and so far released several singles (“Reformation”, “Human Touch/Nothing Certain”) and “Never Crave Attention” EP on Distiller Records.
+2019 is a breakthrough year for them – so far, Ninth Wave played SXSW with The Blinders and had several concerts in NYC along with The Avalanche Party.

 The dates are so far:

 02. Manchester – 27th of April

 03. Glasgow – 28th of April

 The band prepared something special for their fans.
 Each show has its own special poster that has been printed in limited amount (50 copies).
 You will be able to purchase them at merch stand at each venue at first come, first served basis.
 Catch them all, buy them all and you know, get some nice looking frames at Ikea 🙂 We are not sure what size they will come in, last time the band went a bit overboard and had the posters printed in A1 size!
 They were larger than life!

 01. Birmingham – 26th of April – happening today!